tercdev/Clear_Lake_Website_Data_Visualization/README.md

 **Data Visualization Code**

-- Meteorology
-- Stream
-- LakeTemperatureVis
+This is the previous version of the data visualization graphs.
+All these graphs are no longer being used on the React Data Visualization Site.
+To view this version, click here: https://chenalison.github.io/.

 **clear-lake-restoration-app**

-- React app
+This is the current version of the data visualization graph and website.
+This is the frontend code for the React website.
+To access the backend code, please contact Alicia Cortes at alicortes@ucdavis.edu.
+To read more about this project, please visit the README.md in this folder.
+You can also visit the "Documentation" folder to view the User Guide.

+To view this website, click here: https://tercdev.github.io/Clear_Lake_Website_Data_Visualization/

-- `npm run deploy` on main branch to update the website: https://tercdev.github.io/Clear_Lake_Website_Data_Visualization/
+- `npm run deploy` on main branch to update the website